Haʼ Kʼin Xook: Stelae

-Haʼ Kʼin Xook raised up several stelae, including Stelae 13, 18, and 23.
+Haʼ Kʼin Xook raised several stelae, including Stelae 13, 18, and 23.
 Stela 23, erected in AD 767, was the first to be raised, and it served as the king's accession monument.
 This stela details a puluuy utzʼitil ("passing of the torch") ceremony for Itzam Kʼan Ahk II, and, when translated, reads "Ruler 6 [Haʼ Kʼin Xook], child of Ruler 4 [Itzam Kʼan Ahk II] … acceded to the rulership", seemingly proving that Haʼ Kʼin Xook was indeed the offspring of Itzam Kʼan Ahk II.
 This stela originally featured carvings on all four of its sides, but at some point in the past, it tipped over and crumbled.
 Mostly only the stela's base and parts of a panel featuring the feet of two individuals remain today.

 Erected in AD 771, Stela 13 was Haʼ Kʼin Xook's second monument and features the only extant carving of the ajaw.
 According to O'Neil, it "captures the essence of the period-ending celebration."
 This 2.39 m tall stela retains elements of other "niche" stelae, but it also shows innovations and differences from the standard style.
 It depicts the king dispersing incense, similar to iconography found on Piedras Negras Stelae 2 and 32.
 Clancy has argued that the iconography on the stela revolves around three motifs: "divination, the quest, and accession".
 Divination—a motif that had been introduced in the iconography of Piedras Negras by Kʼinich Yoʼnal Ahk II—is shown via the act of Haʼ Kʼin Xook dispersing the incense.
 The stela also features Haʼ Kʼin Xook wearing a headdress composed of "three knots and forehead scrolls, the projecting Water Lily Jaguar ... and the flexible rectangular emblem made of a thick net and a jaguar pelt".
 It has been postulated that this headdress was inspired by a similar headdress featured on Stela 5.
 Clancy argues that this headdress is a representation of "the royal theme of quest", due to its iconographic similarity to other stelae at Piedras Negras.

 Not much remains of the king's final monument, Stela 18, which was raised in AD 775.
 The stela is heavily eroded, but archaeologist Sylvanus Morley claimed that it expressed a Calendar Round date of 6 Ahaw 13 Kʼayab (corresponding to a Long Count date of 9.17.5.0.0 or Dec.
 27, 775), which is within Haʼ Kʼin Xook's reign.

 Stelae 13 and 18 were discovered by Teoberto Maler in 1901 near Pyramid O-13.
 Stela 13 was possibly erected on a terrace reached by the pyramid's main stairway, and Stela 18 lies in a row on the plaza in front of the aforementioned stairway.
 Pyramid O-13 was most likely the burial place for Itzam Kʼan Ahk II, and was revered by Haʼ Kʼin Xook, Yoʼnal Ahk III, and Kʼinich Yat Ahk II as "a dynastic shrine".
 Stela 23, unlike the others, was erected at the very base of Pyramid O-12.